Stempel Research Scholarship

 • Applicants must review the call for research projects and send the faculty project leader(s) an email with their resume and brief statement of interest for working on the project and request a brief phone or in person meeting to discuss the opportunity.

-• Applicants must obtain a preliminary approval (form provided by the faculty) in order to proceed with the application process (students may obtain approval for more than one research project; PDF list of projects and faculty contact information is located under the supplemental questions section).
+• Applicants must obtain a preliminary approval in order to proceed with the application process (students may obtain approval for more than one research project; PDF list of projects and faculty contact information as well as the preliminary approval form is located under the supplemental questions section).

 • Rank their project preferences (up to three but must rank at least two)